nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ### Kinesis

-Use of this entry assumes you already have a [Kinesis](https://aws.amazon.com/kinesis/) data steam created.
-If you do not have a stream setup, please take a moment to review the documentation and setup a basic single-shard stream now.
+Use of this entry assumes you already have a [Kinesis](https://aws.amazon.com/kinesis/) data steam created for use as a CNM notification stream.

+If you do not have a stream setup, please take a moment to review the documentation and setup a basic single-shard stream.

 Basic stream manipulation for testing/learning purposes can be accomplished via the [AWS CLI](https://docs.aws.amazon.com/streams/latest/dev/fundamental-stream.html)